julian-swart/jj-furniture-data-engineering-project/README.md

 We decided to create a fake business named JJ Furniture and simulate the data.

 Our goals:
-- create fake data sets that simulate a real Furniture business
+- create fake data sets that simulate a real furniture business
 - build pipelines that create a datawarehouse for analytics-ready/model-ready data that would used by a Customer Analytics/Data Science team
 - git better at git (git it)